 Abstract

 Quantifying how hurricanes disrupt educational attainment is essential to evaluating the burden of climate-related disasters.
 Here, we examine the association between hurricane-force tropical cyclones and educational attainment among elementary and middle school students in all affected areas in the United States during 2008/2009–2017/2018 school years.
 Educational performance was based on county-level average standardized test scores in math and reading/language arts (RLA).
 Hurricane-force tropical cyclone exposed counties were those that experienced a sustained maximal wind speed ≥64 knots.
 We estimated the association between hurricane-force tropical cyclone exposure and long-term test scores using a Bayesian difference-in-differences model, accounting for time-varying covariates at the county and grade cohort level.
 For hurricane-exposed counties, compared with the rest of the state, there were worse test scores in Texas ( = -0.12; 95% Credible Interval (CrI): -0.20, -0.04; posterior probability (PP) of negative association = 99.9%) and North Carolina ( = -0.15; 95% CrI: -0.26, -0.04; PP[β<0] = 99.5%) and better scores in Florida ( = 0.19; 95% CrI: 0.11, 0.27; PP[β>0] = 99.9%).
-Grade cohorts and counties with more people racialized and minoritized (e.g., Black, White, Indigenous), socioeconomically disempowered and English language learner students tended to have lower test scores (e.g., = -0.57; 95% CrI: -0.63, -0.51; PP[β<0] = 99.9% for low-SES students in RLA), while those with greater shares of students racialized as Asian and enrolled in special education programs and college-educated adults tended to have higher scores (e.g., = 2.85; 95% CrI: 1.95, 3.75; PP[β>0] = 99.9% for students racialized as Asian in math).
+Grade cohorts and counties with more people racialized and minoritized (e.g., Black, Hispanic, Indigenous), socioeconomically disempowered and English language learner students tended to have lower test scores, while those with greater shares of students racialized as Asian and enrolled in special education programs and college-educated adults tended to have higher scores regardless of hurricane exposure.
 Disaster preparedness must maximize resilience to climate-related stressors’ impacts on academic achievement, especially for vulnerable populations.

 Significance Statement

 Children are vulnerable to the impacts of climate-related disasters, including as it pertains to their educational performance.
 This paper is the first to comprehensively assess the disruptive effects of hurricanes on educational outcomes among elementary- and middle school-aged students in all affected United States counties over a ten-year timeframe.
-We found that hurricane-force tropical cyclones had differing impacts on standardized test score trajectories across states and that certain sociodemographic groups were at greater risk in educational lapses.
+We found that hurricane-force tropical cyclones had differing impacts on standardized test score trajectories across states and that certain sociodemographic groups were at greater risk for educational lapses.
 These results indicate that child post-disaster recovery likely depends on state-specific education policies in disaster contexts.

 Main Text